 Cruyff was the top scorer with 33 goals as Ajax lost just one match.
 The season was also where the world took notice of the Totaalvoetbal, famously known as total football.
 This system would not only transform football but would lay the inspiration for other revolutionary tactics such as ‘Tiki Taka‘.

 The team also included other star players such as defender Ruud Krol, midfielder Johan Neeskens, and winger Johannes “Piet” Keizer.

 Ajax 1994-95 (25 matches)

 Ajax are so good they come in this list twice.
-In the 1994-95 season, the Dutch team created another brilliant team.
+In the 1994-95 season, the Dutch giants created another brilliant team.
 Jari Litmanen, Nwankwo Kanu, and Finidi George formed a team with Ajax’s academy graduates Clarence Seedorf, Edgar Davids, Edwin van der Sar and Marc Overmars.

 Under Louis van Gaal, the Dutch team dominated the domestic and European scene in 1994-95.
 The de Godenzonen won the Eredivisie, Champions League, and Johan Cruijff Shield.

 Ajax romped to a title win, winning 27 games, scoring 105 goals and then would go on to defeat AC Milan to win the continental tournament.

 The most victorious team outside Europe.
 In 2011, Brazilian side Coritiba set a record by winning 24 matches in a row in Campeonato Paranaense, and Copa do Brasil.
 This run is recognised as the top winning streak by the ‘Guinness World Records.
 This is because the teams above Coritiba had their winning runs in a single tournament while they lost or drew matches in other competitions.

 Scoring 76 goals during the winning run, with 230,452 people attending all their matches combined.

 — Norwich City FC (@NorwichCityFC) June 3, 2022